-One evening at supper my youngest brother made the mistake of saying, “I don’t want this….”
-Immediately his three older siblings swooped in on the plate and emptied it.
+One evening at supper my youngest brother looked at his plate and said, “I don’t want ….”
+Immediately his three older siblings swooped in on the plate with forks and emptied it.

-My brother was quite a bit younger than the rest of us.
+My brother was a lot younger than the rest of us.
 We were ravenous teenagers and would eat anything going!
-It was at that moment that our family tradition of GAMES was created.
+It was at that moment that the family custom of GAMES was born.

-The players position themselves around the table forks at the ready.
+Games happen when there aren’t sufficient leftovers for everyone to have seconds.
+Family members position themselves around the table forks poised.
 The leftovers are placed in the middle of the table and there is complete bedlam as everyone tries to spear the food.

 There are no rules, although jabbing someone in the eye would be frowned upon!